PrakashSaud/PythonProject/README.md

 # PythonProject
-This is first python project in git
+This is my personal repository which contains mini projects during learning